 Helping your high schooler plan for life after graduation is stressful on the entire family.
 Many parents may find themselves worrying about their child’s future, especially if attending a traditional college is not a part of the plan.
-While it can be hard for parents to accept that their children’s hopes and dreams may not align with their own, it’s important for parents of teens to consider the following:
+It can be hard for parents to accept that their children’s hopes and dreams may not align with their own.
+It’s important for parents of teens to consider the following:

 It can be hard to accept that you do not share the same dreams for your teen as they do, but it is important to show them that they have your support and love no matter what they choose through healthy communication.
-The Healthy Relationships Initiative offers tools for parents to connect with their teens, including conversation starters to work through conflict and learn more about your teen’s values.
 Encouraging open discussions with your teenager will lay the groundwork for future discussions, which may come in handy if and when your teen’s plans change.

 Want to see more blogs like this and get notifications on local events and happenings?
 Subscribe to our free weekly newsletters here.